A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Season Stats

-- Green has caught 50 passes for 825 yards and three touchdowns this season.
-He has been targeted 83 times, and puts up 51.6 yards per game.
+- Green's stat line reveals 50 catches for 825 yards and three touchdowns.
+He averages 51.6 yards per game, and has been targeted 83 times.

 - Green has been the target of 15.0% (83 total) of his team's 552 passing attempts this season.

-- With 15 targets in the red zone this season, Green has been on the receiving end of 19.7% of his team's 76 red zone pass attempts.
+- Green (15 red zone targets) has been the recipient of 19.7% of his team's 76 red zone pass attempts.

-- The Cardinals have called a pass in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Cardinals, who rank 14th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Rams.